 - Call your insurer to find out how much a car that you are thinking about will cost to insure.
 Your new car might cost more to insure than your old car and you don’t want to be caught off guard if you have not budgeted for the extra cost.
 If you are financing a car, you will most likely need to have full coverage insurance.
 Remember, you current car insurance company might not be the best one for your new vehicle.
 Be sure to shop around for full coverage car insurance to get the best coverage at the best rate.

 - Don’t be afraid to test drive your potential cars as much as possible in every condition imaginable.
 I especially love testing out cars in the worst possible weather.
 Living on the East Coast, I’m less concerned about how my car handles in the summer than I am in the winter.
 If the salesman gets annoyed, ask to work with someone else at the dealer.

 - See what the competition is offering for a competitive car and play them against each other.
 I was able to squeeze an extra $2,000 off my purchase price by telling the dealer, truthfully, that I had narrowed my final choices down to two vehicles but since their car was more expensive, I was ready to immediately put a down payment on the car if they could give me a better deal.
 Deal struck!

 - Sleep on it.
 Outside of a home, a new car is the second largest purchase that most people will make.
 It’s fine to take your time to decide on exactly what it is that you want.
 If you’re not leasing a car, remember that this decision will stick with you (hopefully) for a long time.
 Be sure to get everything that fits your needs and desires.

 So, I said that my car wasn’t my first choice.
 It was my third choice, but I’m fine with compromising.
 It works for my family.
 Hopefully, we won’t be in the market for a new time for another decade, but if we are, expect me to just as savvy about the next purchase as I have been with this one.
-Now, time to get ready to make car payments.
-Sigh.
+Now, get ready to make car payments.